UTS-Visual-Communication/intro-to-web/README.md

 * you can also see example 2.2-web-fonts-example

 ### For Next Week:
-Students are to select a place and create an illustration of it (they can do this anyway, hand-drawn, traced, a collage) and bring it in for next week.
+Students are to select a place and create an illustration of it (they can do this anyway, hand-drawn, traced, a collage - and keep it simple!) and bring it in for next week.
 They should bring a print out of this for next week.

 ## Week 3: Overview of Class for 13th of August